 Use Form W-9 only if you are a U.S. person (including a resident alien), to provide your correct TIN.

 If you do not return Form W-9 to the requester with a TIN, you might be subject to backup withholding.
-See What is backup withholding? on page 2.
+See What is backup withholding,

 By signing the filled-out form, you: